peteroupc/peteroupc.github.io/randomcommon.md

 - Generating uniform random integers in a range.
 - Generating uniform random floating-point numbers in a range.
 - Generating unique random integers in a range.
-- Choosing a random item from a list.
+- Choosing an item at random from a list.
 - Choosing several unique items from a list.
 - Choosing items with separate probabilities.
-- Choosing random records from a database.
+- Choosing records at random from a database.
 - Shuffling.
 - Generating a random text string of characters selected from a restricted character set (such as only A to Z, a to z, 0 to 9).